 Riverdale, Planet Earth (Riverdale)

 It isn’t hard to get people interested in suburban towns if the price is right and the location optimal.
 Surely, that’s how Archie and the gang saw it before things turned dark and twisty in Riverdale.
-For one, a varsity soccer star was murdered.
+For one, a varsity football star was murdered.
 And secondly, intense bullying in Riverdale High might be forcing a few parents to pack their bags and leave town.
 I don’t know, with so many suburbs to choose from, I might purposefully overlook this one.

 Twin Peaks, Wash.
 (Twin Peaks)